MogwaiMomo/Web-Dev-1-Final-Project/README.md

 ## PROJECT REQUIREMENTS

 To view this project locally, it needs to run on a web server (aka by opening up http://localhost:8000, etc., not by opening index.html directly through your web browser).
-Without a web server, your browser will not allow the mp3 to run and the animation won't work.

 You can run a built-in web server through Python if you have Python installed on your computer.
 Simply navigate to the root folder of the project through the command line and type: